 Seattle Great Wheel

-It’s a pretty slow ride and you’ll do 3 full rotations where you can check out the awesome views.
-If it’s a really overcast day or foggy, you might want to skip this.
+It’s a pretty slow ride and you’ll do three full rotations where you can check out the awesome views.
+You might want to skip this if it’s a really overcast day or foggy.
 However, it’s a must-do on a clear day.

 We usually swap seats mid-way through so everyone gets a different view.